Jalen Jones: Capital City Go-Go (2019–2020)

 On October 16, 2019, the Washington Wizards announced that they had signed Jones.
 He was waived three days later.
 He was then added to the roster of the Capital City Go-Go of the NBA G League.
 Jones tallied 30 points, seven rebounds and two assists on November 10 in a win over the Grand Rapids Drive.
 He missed a game against the College Park Skyhawks on December 12 with a leg injury.
 On January 26, 2020, Jones scored 22 points and added seven rebounds, three assists and one block in a loss to the Canton Charge.
 He averaged 19 points and 8 rebounds per game.

 Pallacanestro Varese (2020–2022)

 On November 9, 2020, Jones signed with Pallacanestro Varese of the Italian Lega Basket Serie A. On November 16, it was announced that he would undergo season-ending surgery following the rupture of the Achilles tendon in his left leg.
 The Lega Basket communicated on January 8, that Jones was excluded from the rest of the 2020–21 season.

 JL Bourg (2022)

 On January 4, 2022, he has signed with JL Bourg of the LNB Pro A.

 Hapoel Haifa (2022–2023)

 On July 10, 2022, Jones signed with Hapoel Haifa of the Israeli Basketball Premier League.

-U-BT Cluj-Napoca (2023–present)
+U-BT Cluj-Napoca (2023)

-On January 13, 2023, he signed with U BT Cluj-Napoca of the Romanian Liga Națională.
+On January 13, 2023, he signed with U-BT Cluj-Napoca of the Romanian Liga Națională.

+Cholet (2023)

+On October 6, 2023, he signed with Cholet of the LNB Pro A, to replace injured Kim Tillie.

+Spartans Distrito Capital (2024)

+On June 7, 2024, Jones signed with the Spartans Distrito Capital of the Superliga Profesional de Baloncesto (SPB).

+Converge FiberXers (2024)

+On September 17, 2024, Jones signed with the Converge FiberXers of the Philippine Basketball Association (PBA) to replace injured Scotty Hopson as the team's import for the 2024 PBA Governors' Cup.

+On December 17, 2024, Jones signed with the Greek club Kolossos Rodou.
+He was released from the team only eleven days later, without appearing in a single game for them, due to poor conditioning.